eddietaylor/securities-analysis/docs/progress_journal.md

 - repeated walk-forward retraining

 That architecture is now a real research object in its own right and should not be discarded just because it is not a true joint multi-output model.

+### Deterministic Benchmark Note

+One important lesson from the recent feature-ablation work:

+- sleeve-level backtest results were sensitive to small changes in forecast ranking
+- those ranking changes were not coming from changing data
+- they were coming from small fitting differences in repeated CatBoost retraining

+So the project should now distinguish between:

+- fast exploratory CatBoost runs
+- deterministic benchmark CatBoost runs

+Current rule:

+- exploratory work may still use multi-core CatBoost for speed
+- any benchmark used for sleeve comparison should use deterministic settings
+  - especially `catboost_thread_count = 1`
+  - fixed seed
+  - fixed row ordering

+Current deterministic momentum benchmark:

+- shared CatBoost forecaster
+- shortlist universe:
+  - `CT=F, ZC=F, 6B=F, RB=F, 6E=F, ZS=F, GC=F, ZB=F, ES=F`
+- horizon:
+  - `h120`
+- feature preset:
+  - `all` (equivalent to `momentum_core + calendar_state`)
+- trading shell:
+  - long-only top `3`
+  - rebalance every `5` dates

+Deterministic benchmark result:

+- purged forecast correlation around `0.260`
+- cumulative return around `187.72%`
+- Sharpe around `0.366`

+This should now be treated as the official momentum reference point for future ablations and decision-rule research.

 Future exploration paths: